Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * handle subdued/turbulent crafting mechanics

-* convert the bottom box of the inventory screen into storage slots

 * estate && large rooms do not work

-* make para a status effect (and fall later)
+* does para REALLY prevent casting or drawing?

-* reorganize the research tree to include inhale/exhale
+* constrict softlock allow the player to tick it down

-* overhaul status effects display
+* fix haste (timesnapped)

+* Add form grid images in their descriptions for clarity
+* A better ui for descriptions, with definitions for each keyword like 'exhale' or 'targets' or the status effects

+* senet should become pure charm

 **Everyone Is Legendary**

-* Relay up the data transfer better. summon(), giveEffect(), effectRunsOut(), teleport(), ...
+* Relay up the data transfer better. teleport()

 * second rewrite lore to feed others

-* Shrike
-When turn ends
-On self
-Apply Haste